nitiish877/titanic_survivalModel/README.md

-﻿## Titanic Survival Prediction 🚢 (Experimental)
+﻿# Titanic Survival Prediction 🚢 (Experimental)
 - This is an experimental project — this repo explores an approach to predicting Titanic survival that intentionally includes a target.
-For the "proper"/clean version of this model, see: [add link here]
+For the "proper"/clean version of this model, see model.py

-# Handled missing value
+# Handled missing value🤹🏻
 - Age → filled with mean
 - Embarked → filled with mode
 - Extracted deck from Cabin, and filled missing values with "U" (unknown)